-The DA's Office represents the State of Texas in state criminal prosecutions for crimes that occur in Fort Bend County.
-We have 156 employees consisting of 83 attorneys, 21 investigators, and 58 support staff.
+The Fort Bend County District Attorney's Office focuses on the prosecution of criminal cases and employs approximately 83 attorneys and approximately 74 support staff personnel.
 The Victim Witness Assistance Division, within that office, focuses on assisting victims through the criminal justice process and employs one Victim Assistance Coordinator, two Assistant Victim Assistance Coordinators, one Domestic Violence High Risk Team Coordinator and two Administrative Secretaries.
 The current Victim Assistance Coordinator has a Bachelor's Degree in Victim Studies as well as several years of experience in victim services in the District Attorney's Office setting.
-One of the Assistant Coordinators is also a retired police officer who was assigned to be the victim liason at that agency who has over twenty years of experience in the victim services field.
+One of the Assistant Coordinators also has a Bachelor's Degree in Victim Studies as well as over five years of experience in the victim services field.
 The other Assistant Coordinator has a couple of years of experience in victim services, and carries years of customer service experience.
 In addition to office and courtroom experience, the Coordinators also attend multiple trainings throughout the year to receive updates and new information in the victim services field.
 The Domestic Violence High Risk Team coordinator is fairly new to the victim witness division and has years of experience working in the victim services field and is experienced with protective orders and social services.
 She is also bilingual.
-Both Secretaries possess years of experience in customer service and administration, and have been receiving on-the-job training.
-They also have strong backgrounds in the criminal justice field.
+Both Secretaries possess years of experience in the victim services field, and have been receiving on-the-job training.
+They also have strong backgrounds in customer service and the criminal justice field.
 They also attend conferences and trainings to further their knowledge in victim services.
 The combined experience, education, and passion of this division qualifies them to provide services to the crime victims of our county, using the methods, approaches, and activities mentioned above.

-Performance Management :
+Performance Management: